 If you live or work in communities with high transmission rates, the answer is most likely yes.
-Amid delta’s rapid spread, the CDC on July 27 revised its mask guidance for fully vaccinated individuals, advising them to wear masks in public indoor spaces when in areas of “substantial” or “high” transmission.
-More than 63 percent of U.S. counties met that definition on that date, including huge swaths of the South and Midwest.
+Amid delta’s rapid spread in late July, the CDC revised its mask guidance for fully vaccinated individuals, advising them to wear masks in public indoor spaces when in areas of “substantial” or “high” transmission.
+More than 90 percent of U.S. counties met that definition by mid-August.

 “I think the CDC in May made a mistake,” said Emily Landon, chief infectious-disease epidemiologist at University of Chicago Medicine.
 “They made a recommendation based on biological science, but not any social science.
 Unfortunately, the policy of letting people self-sort into vaccinated and unvaccinated resulted in a sort of behavioral science problem.”

 Several experts consulted by The Post said it is safe for fully vaccinated people to spend time indoors with others who are fully vaccinated.
 The shots have proved widely effective, even in crowded indoor settings.
 But they said it is nonetheless a smart practice to continue wearing masks in environments where there might be people who are not fully inoculated or who might be more vulnerable because of underlying health conditions.

 Masks can help prevent the wearer from contracting the coronavirus, and also protect those who haven’t gotten a vaccine and could be at risk of complications if they were to get sick.
 Though the CDC says that “breakthrough infections” are relatively rare among the fully vaccinated, vaccines are not 100 percent effective and thousands of mostly mild cases have been reported.
 Experts say it is smart to try to avoid getting even a mild case of the virus.